-Thousands of the historic barns of New England have survived severe weather, westward migration, suburban sprawl and competition from corporate agribusiness.
+Thousands of New England’s historic barns have survived severe weather, westward migration, suburban sprawl and competition from corporate agribusiness.

 Often connected to other farm buildings and the farmhouse, they usually had many uses.
 Historic barns sheltered dairy cows, teams of oxen, horses, hay and crops.

-But typical New England farm families grew a variety of crops and livestock, but they made and sold anything to support the farm.
+But typical New England farm families grew a variety of crops and livestock, making and selling anything to support the farm.
 A New England farmer might sell maple syrup, timber, clothing, hard cider and barrels.
 He might run a tavern, or rent out his rooms or his beehives.

 Northern New England’s historic barns often connect to the house and to other buildings, Thomas L. Hubka described such connected farm buildings as ‘Big House, Little House, Back House, Barn.’

 Though you might assume New Englanders connected their houses to outbuildings because of the weather, you would be only partly right.